"Albus didn't like me before. He might not like me again. But he will be safe."

 This event takes place during the Roseless timeline, as described in the essay "Albus Potter and the lesson in Quantum Mechanics" by Nick Moline.

 Parents always know what's best for their children....
 Discuss!
 The point of view will vary widely between people who work in schools, parents, students, non-parents etc. Harry's seeming headlong rush into cruelty towards the Headmistress and his own child is shocking, even though it stems from his distress and wish to protect Albus.
-However, even Ginny doesn't know which way to look as he is speaking (CC2.10).
+Embarrassed, Ginny doesn't know which way to look while he is yelling (CC2.10).

 From the Web